bertabus-zz/dotfiles/README.md

 *.gitignore* will exclude everything that is in the directory except those files/folders explicitly called out.
+The easiest way to clone is to do it in a clean folder and move everything from there to where you want it.

 In order to get PATHs setup right edit your bash or zsh environment.
 ``` sh